nicknomo/TextMagic-python-PRTG-integration/README.md

 This is a very niche oriented usage, and this code is probably not useful to most people.
 Nevertheless, PRTG users relying on alerts may not receive emails or texts if a gateway goes down, or a DNS server goes down.
 The textmagic.py file is for use if a gateway goes down, and the textmagic_SUPER_HA.py takes into account the possibility of total dns failure.

-NOTE: This was written in PYTHON 3, and will not work with Python2
+#### REQUIRES PYTHON 3.
+This was written in PYTHON 3, and will not work with Python2 .
+I recommend WinPython if you are using windows. https://sourceforge.net/projects/winpython/files/WinPython_3.4/3.4.4.6/

 #### REQUIRES DNS PYTHON http://www.dnspython.org/ - can be installed by "pip install dnspython"

-#### REQUIRES textmagic python library https://www.textmagic.com/docs/api/python/ - The pip install did not work properly for me.
+#### REQUIRES textmagic python library https://www.textmagic.com/docs/api/python/ - The "pip install textmagic" did not work properly for me.
 You may need to download the zip, and place the textmagic folder in the same directory as the textmagic.py file.

 #### REQUIRES httplib2 library https://pypi.python.org/pypi/httplib2  - textmagic depends on this, and will be installed if you run "pip install textmagic".

-I recommend WinPython if you are using windows. https://sourceforge.net/projects/winpython/files/WinPython_3.4/3.4.4.6/
+Otherwise, you can install it by itself by typing "pip install httplib2" .

 I've included the sources for the textmagic and dns python.
 You should try and download these libraries from their respective sources, and you should not need these.
 Using "pip install" from the Winpython command line is highly recommended.
 I've included them in this repo in case their functionality or structure changes at a later date.